DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-22 Leo Feedback.md

 - Leo's individual wall kit pieces are 6 meters tall.
 We stacked 3 walls on top of each other, making the room 18 meters tall in total.
 - After making Leo's level taller, we decided that we liked this wayyyyy more.
+	- The space immediately became way less claustrophobic
+	- Putting a roof on this verion

 # This Level is Still Too Small